pokt-network/docs/paths/node-runner/zero-to-node/README.md

 4. Proxy configuration
 5. Going live

+## Background

 The main utility of a Pocket node is to relay transactions to other blockchains.
-So, Pocket nodes need access to nodes for the blockchains they'll be relaying to.
-However, the focus of this guide is just on setting up a Pocket node that will relay to the Pocket network - essentially, through itself.
-So, setting up nodes for other blockchains is beyond the scope of this guide.
+So, Pocket nodes need access to other nodes for the blockchains they'll be relaying to.
+However, the focus of this guide is just on setting up a Pocket node that will relay to the Pocket network - essentially, through itself. *Setting up nodes for other blockchains, such as Harmony or Ethereum or any of the other [supported blockchains](../../../resources/references/supported-blockchains.md) is beyond the scope of this guide.*

 After completing the steps outlined here, you'll have a fully functional Pocket node up and running.
 If you choose, you can also opt to stake your node and earn rewards.
-We'll cover that in this guide but staking is not required unless you want to earn rewards.
+We'll cover that here, but staking is not required unless you want to earn rewards.

 ## Who is this guide for?

 This guide is for anyone interested in running Pocket nodes.
-While the goal is to keep things simple, the assumption is that you have some general blockchain and computer networking knowledge.
+While the goal is to keep things simple, the assumption is that you have some general blockchain and computer networking knowledge, and some Linux terminal experience.

-If you're brand new to the concept of blockchain nodes, you've never setup a Linux server, or you're not familiar with Pocket, this guide probably isn't for you.

-## What you'll need to complete this guide
+## What you'll need

 In order to complete this guide, you'll need:

+1. A server connected to the internet
-1. A domain name
+2. A domain name
-2. The ability to add DNS records for your domain
+3. The ability to add DNS records for your domain
-3. 15,100 POKT (if you want to stake your node)
+4. 15,100 POKT (if you want to stake your node)
-4. About 2-4 hours to complete and test everything
+5. About 2-4 hours to complete and test everything